 The EC35 model’s 1,015 kg payload is competitive but the 166 miles falls a bit short of mainstream rivals, as does the internal cargo volume of 4.8 cu m.
 A road test by EV Powered concluded that whilst the EC35 had plenty of driver-friendly features like air conditioning and wi-fi, the road performance lagged behind that of vehicles from major European OEMs.

-According to its website in early 2021, Electra is a British company, based in Skelmersdale, west Lancashire, specialising in converting diesel-powered Dennis Eagle and Mercedes-Benz refuse collection vehicles to an all-electric specification.
+Electra is a British company, established in 2017 and based in Blackburn, which started out converting diesel-powered Dennis Eagle and Mercedes-Benz refuse collection vehicles to an all-electric specification.
 Operators include the City of London, which has employed a three axle Mercedes unit with a gross weight of 26 tonnes.
 This had a 250 km range and the ability to run the power take-off (for tasks like compressing the refuse load) across a nine hour shift.

 In 2021 the firm was offering conversions to products built by DAF, Iveco and MAN.
 Possible configurations included a low entry 26 tonne GVW refrigerated vehicle with underslung tail lift, and a 26 tonne builders merchant delivery truck with on-board crane.
 At the lighter end of the spectrum, Eagle offered conversions of a 7.5t Isuzu chassis, including a dry freight box with tail lift and a utility dropside tipper.